Provisioning No-Code Infrastructure

 Terraform Cloud scans the module configuration for input variables and prompts for values for any variables without defaults or undefined in an existing global variable set.
 Terraform requires values for these variables to successfully complete runs in the workspace.
 Terraform Cloud performs type validation for the variable values if the module configuration specifies a type.

 (Optional) Set values for the input variables.
-You can choose to skip this step and configure the variables later.
-However, Terraform Cloud does not prompt you for these values again and your Terraform runs may fail.
+If your organization has defined options for a variable's values, these options appear in a dropdown menu.
+You can skip this step and configure the variables later in your workspace.
+However, Terraform Cloud does not prompt you for these values again, and your Terraform runs may fail.

 Cick Next: Workspace settings.